Klafyvel/MandelbrotGUI/README.md

 # MandelbrotGUI

-This programm allows user to explore Mandelbrot set or Julia set.
+This program allows user to explore Mandelbrot set or Julia set.

 Some parameters can be modified. (zoom, etc..)